pbrier/kekbot/README.md

 - some extra pins for analog in and digital I/O
 - I2C interface for advanced features (sensors and extra IO)

+PCB design is made using KiCAD (version 2011-nov-30) Software is written using Energia, an Arduino "compatible" IDE